New York City Debt Collection Defense Attorney

 • Black lung benefits;

 • Statutory exemptions based on necessity and minimum wage: $3,600.00 (NYC); $3,120.00 in Nassau, Suffolk, and Westchester; $2,832.00 in all other counties in the state.
 These amounts are automatically protected in your bank account.
-These were raised based on an increase of minimum wage in 2019.
+These were raised based on an increase in the minimum wage in 2019.

 When a restraining notice is served, a separate notice needs to be sent to the debtor explaining the exemptions and the debtor's right to consult an attorney about a claim of exemption.
 An exemption notice may not be required in some situations related to repeat restraining notices within a 12-month period.
 The exemption notice can be personally delivered or mailed.
 If mailed to a work address, it must be marked "personal and confidential" and must not disclose on the outside of the envelope that it relates to a debt.
 There are very specific requirements contained in New York CPLR §5222 for the contents and language of the exemption notice.